-Morningside University has a 3+1 program with the University of Iowa College of Law.
+Morningside University has 3 + 1 programs with the University of Iowa College of Law and the University of South Dakota College of Law.
 Students may complete a pre-approved 3-year program in Political Science and apply as Juniors to the College of Law.
-Credits completed after the first year at the University of Iowa College of Law will transfer back to Morningside University to complete the Bachelor of Arts degree.
-Patrick McKinlay serves as the pre-law adviser.
+Credits completed after the first year at the University of Iowa College of Law or the University of South Dakota College of Law will transfer back to Morningside University to complete the Bachelor of Arts degree.
+Lillian J. Lopez serves as the pre-law adviser.